securitytxt/security-txt/draft-foudil-securitytxt.md

   email: yakov+ietf@nightwatchcybersecurity.com

 --- abstract
-When security risks in web services are discovered by independent security researchers who understand the severity of the risk, they often lack the channels to disclose them properly.
-As a result, security issues may be left unreported. security.txt defines a standard to help organizations describe the process for security researchers to disclose security vulnerabilities securely.
+When security risks are discovered by independent security researchers, they often lack the channels to disclose them properly.
+As a result, security issues may be left unreported.
+This document defines a standard ("security.txt") to help organizations describe the process for security researchers to follow in order to disclose security vulnerabilities securely.

 --- middle

 # Introduction

-## Motivation
+## Motivation and Prior Work

-Many security researchers encounter situations where they are unable to responsibly disclose security issues to companies because there is no course of action laid out. security.txt is designed to help assist in this process by making it easier for companies to designate the preferred steps for researchers to take when trying to reach out.
+Many security researchers encounter situations where they are unable to responsibly disclose security issues to companies because there is no course of action laid out or no way indicated to contact the owner of a particular resource.

 As per section 4 of {{?RFC2142}}, there is an existing convention of using the \<SECURITY@domain\> email address for communications regarding